igordejanovic/parglare/docs/common.md

 - **input_str** - the input string (or list of objects) that is being parsed.

 - **layout_content** - is the layout (whitespaces, comments etc.) that are collected from the previous non-layout match.
-Default actions for building the parse tree will attach these layouts to the tree nodes.

 - **layout_content_ahead** - layout content before `token_ahead`.